-This verse is cited in the Tosefta as an example of a verse that contains ‘mixed utterances,’ i.e., the words in the verse are said by different speakers:
+This verse is cited in the Tosefta as an example of a verse that contains ‘mixed utterances,’ i.e., the words in the verse are divided and said by different speakers:

 In similar fashion, one says, ‘Under the apple tree I awakened you’ (Song 8:5) – thus said the Holy Spirit.
 ‘Set me as a seal upon your heart’ (Song 8:6) – said the congregation of Israel.
 ‘For love is fierce as death’ (ibid.) – said the nations of the world.
 Three utterances [devarim] alongside one another.

-In this passage, the verses from Song of Songs are read as a conversation with three participants: The Holy Spirit, the congregation of Israel, and the nations of the world.
-The beloved and the young woman express their love through direct speech – ‘I awakened you,’ ‘Set me,’ directed to one another.
+In this passage, the verses from Song of Songs are read as a conversation between three participants: The Holy Spirit, the congregation of Israel, and the nations of the world.
+The two lovers express their love through direct speech – ‘I awakened you,’ ‘Set me.’
 The last sentence, ‘For love is fierce as death,’ is a comment made by the nations of the world observing from the side.
-The love and longing of the two lovers for one another can be heard in their words, while the nations’ comment contains a hint of jealousy, that can be seen from the continuation of the verse, ‘jealousy, hard as the grave’ (Song 8:6).
+The love and longing of the two lovers can be heard in their words, while the nations’ comment contains a hint of jealousy, that can be seen from the continuation of the verse, ‘For love is fierce as death, jealousy, hard as the grave’ (Song 8:6).
 Dividing the verse among different speakers highlights the dialogue between God and His people that the nations can only witness.
-This Tannaic midrash does not explicate the descriptions of the beloved’s body in the verse – ‘set me as a seal upon your heart, as a seal upon your arm’ but the heart and head refer allegorically to God’s heart and head and in this way express the unmediated intimacy of God and Israel.
+This Tannaic midrash does not explicate the descriptions of the beloved’s body in the verse – ‘set me as a seal upon your heart, as a seal upon your arm’ but the heart and head refer allegorically to God’s heart and head and express the unmediated intimacy of God and Israel.

-The allegorical meaning of the description of the beloved in Song of Songs Rabba contrasts sharply:
+The allegorical meaning of the description of the beloved in Song of Songs Rabba stands is notably different:

-set me as a seal.
+Set me as a seal.
 R. Berekiah said: This refers to the recital of the shema’, as it says, ‘And these words... shall be upon thy heart’ (Deut.6:6).
 As a seal upon thine arm: this refers to the phylacteries, as it says, ‘And you shall bind them for a sign upon your hand’ (ib.
 8).

-This midrash changes the speaker from the young woman to the beloved.
-In the allegory, the physical description is of Israel, who set a seal upon their arms so that they are aware of God throughout the day.
+The midrash changes the speaker from the female to the male beloved.
+According to this allegorical interpretation, the physical description is of Israel, who set a seal upon their arms so that they are aware of God throughout the day.
 The recital of shema morning and evening represents the seal upon their heart, as the verse says, ‘And these words... shall be upon thy heart.’
 The seal on the arm is the phylacteries that are wrapped around the arm as the verse says, ‘And you shall bind them for a sign upon your hand.’

 Conclusion

-A comparison of the Tannaic sources, Mekhilta de-Rabbi Yishmael and the Tosefta, with the Amoraic midrash, Song of Songs Rabba, reveals a significant difference in their treatment of descriptions of the beloved.
-The Tannaic sources treat the beloved’s descriptions as descriptions of God Himself.
+A comparison of the Tannaic sources, Sifrei Devarim, Mekhilta de-Rabbi Yishmael, and the Tosefta with the Amoraic midrash, Song of Songs Rabbah, reveals a significant difference in their treatment of descriptions of the male beloved.
+The Tannaic sources treat the beloved’s descriptions as imagery of God Himself.
 The verses in Song 5:10-16 are understood as a description of God’s revelation to Israel by the Red Sea.
 The Mekhilta regards the description of God’s hands to refer to God’s tangible embrace of Israel at Sinai seeking to draw a frightened Israel closer to Him.
-The young woman’s request to be a seal on her beloved’s heart and arm is a direct request of God Himself.
+The maiden’s request to be a seal on her beloved’s heart and arm is a direct request of God Himself.